evidentlyai/evidently/docs/book/reports/class-performance.md

 Evidently calculates a few standard model quality metrics: Accuracy, Precision, Recall, F1-score, ROC AUC, and LogLoss.

-**To support the model performance analysis, we also generate interactive visualizations.
+**To support the model performance analysis, Evidently also generates interactive visualizations.
 They help analyze where the model makes mistakes and come up with improvement ideas.**

 ### 2. Class Representation